 Hosta 'Sum and Substance' is the

-classic giant sized hosta.
-It forms a giant size (36 inches high) clump and is used as
+classic specimen hosta.
+It forms a giant size (36 inches high by

-a specimen plant in the landscape.
-It was originated by
+a focal point plant in the landscape.
+For many decades it was

 The leaves are moderately corrugated,